ivaROS/arena-rosnav/README.md

 This will compute all the metrics and output many possible plots in the plots directory.

 ## Plotting
 **note: the following steps will involve deleting a directory which contains the data you collected from benchmarking!
-If you do not want to lose your data create a copy of this directory on your PC arena_ws/src/arena/evaluation/arena-evaluation/arena_evaluation/data**
+If you do not want to lose your data create a copy of this directory on your PC: arena_ws/src/arena/evaluation/arena-evaluation/arena_evaluation/data**

 navigate to arena_ws/src/arena/evaluation and delete arena_evaluation and arena_messages